Lua API

 Parameters:

-: (jobject) The proxy object created withjava.proxy
+jobject: (jobject) The proxy object created withjava.proxyorparty.iroiro.luajava.Lua#createProxy

 Returns: